 How to Eat Local Food in Hanoi

-I tried a dumpling starter and a tasty soup with meat and noodles for main, all washed down with local beer!
+I tried a dumpling starter and a tasty soup with meat and noodles for the main, all washed down with local beer!

-Man Love in Hanoi
+Friendly Men in Hanoi

-Boys!
-Do not be alarmed if a Veitnamses man (of any age) comes up to you to tell you that they like your tattoos, or that you think you are handsome, or shout Alex Ferguson (big Manchester United fans) at you – this man to man admiration is typical in Vietnam.
+Do not be alarmed if a Vietnamese man (of any age) comes up to you to tell you that they like your tattoos, or that you think you are handsome, or shout Alex Ferguson (big Manchester United fan) at you – this man to man admiration is typical in Vietnam.

 Leave Hanoi: Halong Bay